© Juan Fabuel

 edition 3: 132 x 165 cm / edition 5: 98 x 125 cm / 64 x 80 cm + 2 A.P.

 archival pigment print on dibond

-The project doesn’t intent to untangle how hidden mechanisms, which facilitate interconnectivity or equilibrium between elements, work.
-Instead it tries to transfer these mechanisms into the realms of the quotidian and everyday life by using the landscape, understood as a social construct which is always observed and built up from any given place without forgetting, that every place entails an anthropological trace.
+The images do not intent to untangle how hidden mechanisms, which facilitate interconnectivity or equilibrium between elements, work.
+Instead they try to transfer these mechanisms into the realm of the quotidian by using a notion of landscape that is always observed and developed from any given place and without neglecting, that every place entails an anthropological trace.
 Becoming Exergy forgets about narrative and focuses on dynamics.

 upcoming: publication Water Journal